Frequently asked questions on the electric field probe called eoProbe

 - Direction of the axis to measure: transverse or longitudinal

-- Sensitivity of the probe: very low or normal
+- Sensitivity of the probe: very low or standard

 So to date in total, Kapteos offers 12 different probe versions.

 For each version of probe, you have also the possibility to select the length of the fibre optic between the probe and the eoSense converter which is 5 meters long in standard or any other length (max.
 100 meters) to be defined at the order.

 Yes.
 If the customer wants to measure 2 or 3 axes of the vector field at the same location, then it is possible to use different holders which maintain the 2 or 3 probes in the same place.
 These holders may be used alone or with eoPod (articulated arm).
 Please refer to the data sheet of the probe.

 Also, if the customer wishes to calibrate the probe to its specific organic liquid medium, then the customer can use the eoCal accessory for a do-it yourself calibration.

 Finally, if the customer wants to add extra length to the probe, then the customer can purchase a fibre optic extension that includes the two optical connectors (one for the eoSense converter and one for the probe).

 Yes if you have already purchased an eoSense converter.
 However, the mandatory calibration of the probe and the eoSense converter assembly requires the return of the equipment in full to Kapteos.
 In no event, the calibration is made at the customer’s place by Kapteos.

 Yes.
 There is a possible fibre optic extension between the probe and the converter.
 The total length of the fibre optic of the probe and the extension should be at most 100 meters.
 This extension is defined in a data sheet available on the website.

 In the necessity of measuring another field or another axis of the field, Kapteos offers several possible solutions:

 - Upgrading your eoSense converter (adding an additional channel), adding another probe and the calibration of the all system.
 The material must be returned to Kapteos

 - Rental of an additional probe with its converter

 Measurements made by Kapteos at the customer’s plant.